Peter Goers: The ABC

+Personal life

 Goers was raised Methodist and has described himself as a Christian and also "a bit of an agnostic as are all reasonable people of reasonable faith.
 None of us knows if there is a God, but there's always hope."
 In an article encouraging tolerance between New Atheists and Christians, Goers was extremely critical of atheism.
 Regarding Islam, Goers has stated "Muslims do not proselytise and some of the best Christians I've ever known are Muslims."

 Goers was critical of religious arguments against Same Sex Marriage and vocal in support of the "Yes" campaign during the Australian Marriage Law Postal Survey.

-Football views

-Goers is a passionate and vocal supporter of the Port Adelaide Football Club in the Australian Football League (AFL).
+In September 2023 Goers wrote an article in The Advertiser in support of the Yes vote in the 2023 Australian Indigenous Voice referendum, in which he wrote "I don’t understand how our nation will deal with the international backlash a failure like a No vote will bring".